kanghj/github-code-search/readme.md

 We simply pass them into the query for Github's search, which is a black-box to us.
 Github will use these keywords in its own query, and therefore likely consider files containing these keywords more relevant.

+The search tool may not necessarily find <# unique files>.
+It will give up after one of the following conditions are met:
+1. 20 *  <# unique files> files has been inspected in total
+2. The lower bound of the filesize (used in partitioning the search results) has exceeded 200,000.